Nicola Stapleton: Other roles

-On 4 November 2006, the Stapleton family appeared on Celebrity Family Fortunes, headed by Nicola and that same month, Stapleton guest-starred in the ITV police drama The Bill; her second role in the programme to date.
-She acted alongside Birds of a Feather star Linda Robson, to form a drug-addicted mother-daughter duo.
-She played the role of Louise Parker in the 2007 Lynda La Plante televised mini-series, The Commander: The Devil You Know, and appeared in BBC's The Last Enemy in 2008.
+On 4 November 2006, the Stapleton family appeared on Celebrity Family Fortunes, headed by Nicola and that same month, Stapleton guest-starred in the ITV police drama The Bill, her second role in the programme to date.
+She acted alongside Birds of a Feather star Linda Robson to form a drug-addicted mother-daughter duo.
+She played the role of Louise Parker in the 2007 Lynda La Plante televised mini-series The Commander: The Devil You Know, and appeared in BBC's The Last Enemy in 2008.

-On stage, Stapleton has appeared in Cockroach Who at The National Theatre; Of Mice and Men, which toured the United Kingdom; Scissor Happy at the Duchess Theatre (1997); Essex Girls, Corner Boys and Four Star Hotel, which were all shown at the Royal Court Theatre.
-Nicola also appeared on a television Goodies/Baddies special of Weakest Link.
+On stage, Stapleton has appeared in Cockroach Who at The National Theatre; Of Mice and Men, which toured the United Kingdom; Scissor Happy at the Duchess Theatre (1997); Essex Girls; Corner Boys; and Four Star Hotel; all were shown at the Royal Court Theatre.
+Stapleton also appeared on a television Goodies/Baddies special of Weakest Link.
 She was the 6th one voted off.

 In August 2008, it was announced that she would play the role of Eli Dingle's friend Danielle Hutch on the soap opera Emmerdale; her first scene aired in September 2008.
 Stapleton said of her role: "Danielle is such an intriguing character because there's more to her than meets the eye.
 I'm really looking forward to starting filming and I think viewers can expect some interesting encounters as we explore the relationship between Danielle and Eli."
 Emmerdale series producer Anita Turner added: "I'm so pleased to welcome an actress with Nicola's calibre to the show.
 Eli likes to manipulate people, but Danielle is a different proposition and she'll definitely get under his skin."

 In September 2009, Stapleton appeared in Channel 4's Hollyoaks Later, as the friend of Cindy Cunningham called Savannah.
 In October 2009, Nicola appeared in the UK Film Council funded short film Hands Solo, a mockumentary about the world's most famous deaf porn star.

 Aside from lending her voice to Thomas & Friends, Stapleton has also provided voice talents to the video games Assassin's Creed Syndicate, Assassin's Creed Syndicate: Jack the Ripper and Ni no Kuni II: Revenant Kingdom in which she voiced Ratja in the English version.